Windows81/Roblox-Freedom-Distribution/README.md

 ## How About Studio?

-You can modify `rbxl` file in current-day Studio as of September 2024.
-For compatibility with older clients, _RFD comes with its own [serialiser suite](./Source/assets/serialisers/)_.
+RFD [comes bundled with Studio builds](#studio).
+However, they are not fully usable as of 2025-10-02.
+These should be used only if modern Studio doesn't mesh well with your places.

+RFD is designed to accommodate current-day `rbxl` (_not_ `rbxlx`) files.
+To accommodate breaking changes to the file format, RFD includes a [serialiser suite](./Source/assets/serialisers/) which automatically processes:

+1. Assets remotely loaded from Roblox.com into `./AssetCache`, and
+1. `rbxl` place files as used by RFD servers.

 Objects transformed include:

-1. Fonts which existed in their respective versions,
+1. Fonts which existed in their respective versions, and
-1. And meshes encoded with versions 4 or 5 _back_ to version 2 (courtesy [rbxmesh](https://github.com/PrintedScript/RBXMesh/blob/main/RBXMesh.py)).
+1. Meshes encoded with versions 4 or 5 _back_ to version 2 (courtesy [rbxmesh](https://github.com/PrintedScript/RBXMesh/blob/main/RBXMesh.py)).

 Some modern programs do weird things to client-sided scripts.
 They use `Script` classs objects, but with a [`RunContext`](https://robloxapi.github.io/ref/class/BaseScript.html#member-RunContext) property set to [`"Client"`](https://robloxapi.github.io/ref/enum/RunContext.html#member-Client).
 You will also need to _manually_ convert these objects to `LocalScripts`.

 And, **union operations done in current-day Studio (CSG v3) are not supported**.
 This is because CSG v2 support was completely removed in late 2022.

-In that case...

-RFD [comes bundled with Studio builds](#studio).
-These should be used if modern Studio doesn't mesh well with your old places.

-[Sodikm](https://archive.org/details/full-sodikm_202308) has a functional Studio build from 2018.

-[Rōblox Filtering Disabled](https://beepboopbap.itch.io/filtering-disabled) has a working Studio build from 2022.

-You can also use [this 2018M build](https://github.com/Windows81/Roblox-Freedom-Distribution/releases/download/2023-08-31T09%EA%9E%8910Z/v348.Studio.7z) whilst running the Rōblox Filtering Disabled webserver.

 If you need any help, please shoot me an issue on GitHub or a message to an account with some form of 'VisualPlugin' elsewhere.